AlexandruDodita/WriterStudio/documentation_guide.md

 - **User Feedback** - Delete operations provide clear success/error messages and automatically refresh the content display
 - **Debug Logging** - Added detailed console logging for delete operations to facilitate troubleshooting

 These fixes ensure reliable project loading, stable UI interactions, consistent data display across all application features, complete CRUD (Create, Read, Update, Delete) functionality for all content types, and most importantly, a fully functional and visually appealing home screen with proper text visibility and working scrollbars.

+## Project Data Structure for Editable Items

+When an item (e.g., a chapter, character, or lore entry named `MyItemName` under a specific `